pmcilreavy/pmcilreavy.github.io/_posts/2018-01-27-monitoring-agent-weirdness.md

 # The Investigation
 The dlls deployed to each environment were identical and were promoted and controlled via *Octopus Deploy* so I was relatively confident that it was something specific to the PROD environment itself that was causing the problem.

-In order to try and establish where this transitive reference to *Microsoft.WindowsAzure.StorageClient* was coming from, I wrote a stand alone single page asp.net forms app which replicated the recursive assembly loading logic but also wrote out the results in a hierachical html table structure.
+In order to try and establish where this transitive reference to *Microsoft.WindowsAzure.StorageClient* was coming from, I wrote a stand alone single page asp.net forms app which replicated the recursive assembly loading logic but also wrote out the results in a hierarchical html table structure.
 This web page gave me the following output in *production*:

 ### *Production Output*
 <img src="..\..\img\prod.PNG" alt="Production" title="Production">